MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-####	Task 1: Create a new project using the ASP.NET Core Empty project template.
+####	Task 1: Create a new project using the ASP.NET Core Empty project template

 1. Start Visual Studio 2017 and create a new ASP.Net Core project by using the  **ASP.NET Core Web Application**  C# template.